beto-rodriguez/LiveCharts2/docs/piechart/overview.md

 ## InitialRotation property

-Controls the angle in degrees where the first slice is drawn, the `InitialRotation` property will change the start ange of the pie, the following diagram explains where the `PieChart` rotation starts:
+Controls the angle in degrees where the first slice is drawn, the `InitialRotation` property will change the start angle of the pie, the following diagram explains where the `PieChart` rotation starts:

 ![image](https://raw.githubusercontent.com/beto-rodriguez/LiveCharts2/master/docs/_assets/pie-rotation.png)